Chester-King/Pool-Products/README.md

 * **Step6**

-How to receive the Object at the MainActivity
+How to receive the Object at the ARActivity

 These three lines will give the variable **object** the value of the _item to be deployed_ In this particular case the variable **object** has the value _"bed"_